 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.Go back to Bangkok main page »

 The area immediately surrounding Victory Monument (both the actual monument and the BTS station) has some interesting accommodation that puts loads of great food and drink at your fingertips.
 A few stops further north, Saphan Khwai is worth considering if you're after something more laid back.

-Mystic Place is definitely a departure from reality.
-Three buildings crouch around a tiny soi that makes up this hotel’s courtyard, housing 36 of the most interestingly decorated hotel rooms this city has to offer.
-A different Bangkok artist designed each room's décor, leaving the hotel with a range of over the top rooms from the champagne-and-pink-sugar explosion that is Room 201, to Room...
+Mystic Place is definitely a departure from reality, with three buildings crouch around a tiny lane that makes up the hotel’s courtyard, housing 36 of the most eccentrically decorated rooms this city has to offer.
+If you’re into the non-touristy location and unforgettable decor, go on and settle into the Mystic.
+After passing through a large cafe/bar decked out with vintage clocks, a...
 Read our full review of Mystic Place.

 Part of the greater Ratchada area, Huai Khwang is a colourful neighbourhood that draws very few tourists in Northern Bangkok.
 It’s worth considering if you’re keen to see how working-class locals live rather than being close to big attractions and travel services.
 Huai Khwang MRT station also makes it a reasonably convenient base.